yigitserce/yigitserce/README.md

 # 💫 About Me:
-🔭 I'm currently working on one of the largest single man full stack project.
+🔭 I'm currently working on one of the largest full stack project.

 # 💻 Tech Stack: